-The distributional impact of a carbon tax would depend on the extent to which businesses could pass on higher energy costs to their customers.
+The distributional impact of a carbon tax would depend on the extent to which businesses could pass higher energy costs to their customers.
 If demand for goods is less “elastic” (that is, responds less) to price changes than the supply of goods, then consumers will bear more of the carbon tax burden than investors and workers.

-Since low-income households consume a more energy-intensive basket of goods than wealthier households do, a carbon tax would be regressive; it would cost poorer households a higher share of their income than wealthier households (Marron, Toder, and Austin 2015).
-A carbon tax of $20 per ton would account for about 0.8 percent of pretax income for households in the lowest income quintile, as compared to 0.5 percent in the highest income quintile.
+Because low-income households consume a more energy-intensive basket of goods than wealthier households do, a carbon tax would be regressive; it would cost poorer households a higher share of their income than wealthier households (Marron, Toder, and Austin 2015).
+A carbon tax of $20 per ton would account for about 0.8 percent of pretax income for households in the lowest income quintile, as compared to 0.5 percent for the highest income quintile.

 The environmental benefits from reduced emissions would be shared by people around the world.
 Combatting climate change thus poses a fundamental collective action problem.
 American reductions will be most valuable if they are accompanied by comparable reductions in other nations.